 I don’t believe in positive thinking.
 You’re not overlooking the pains, losses, or injustices in life.
 I believe in realistic thinking, seeing the whole mosaic of reality, the good, the bad, and the neutral.
 Precisely because life is often hard – and because we’ve got a brain that’s relatively poor at growing the inner strengths needed to deal with these challenges – we need to focus on the good facts in life, let them become good experiences, and then help these experiences really sink in.

-Most of the time you take in the goodwill be in the flow of life, maybe half a dozen times a day, usually less than half a minute at a time.
+Most of the time, you take in the goodwill in the flow of life, maybe half a dozen times a day, usually less than half a minute at a time.
 You can also use more structured moments, such as at meals, after exercising or meditation, or just before bed.

 And with a mind full of good, you’ll have more to offer others.
 Growing the good in them, too, in widening ripples seen and unseen, perhaps reaching eventually around the whole world.

 Know Someone Who Could Be More Mind Full of Good?